 Recall Training with a Long Line Lead

 Teaching your dog to come when called—also known as recall—is one of the most important skills for their safety and freedom.
 However, expecting your dog to master recall without guidance is like asking a child to ride a bike without training wheels.
-That’s where a long line lead comes in!
+That’s where a long dog lead comes in!

 Why Use a Long Line Lead for Recall Training?

-- Ensures safety – Stops your dog from chasing distractions like other dogs, birds, or cars.
+• Ensures safety – Stops your dog from chasing distractions like birds, other dogs, or cars.

 Australian Leash Laws & Off-Leash Control